Kohmei358/kohmei358.github.io/content/projects/RacingQuad.md

 showInProjects: true
 ---

 Sourced parts for and assembled a racing quadcopter.
-Used a video was transmitted back to a FPV headset with 5.8GHz radio and has a flight time of a little under 10 minutes.
+Used a video was transmitted back to an FPV headset with 5.8GHz radio and has a flight time of a little under 10 minutes.